European Union Rule of Law Mission in Kosovo

 The European Union Rule of Law Mission in Kosovo, known as EULEX Kosovo or simply as EULEX, is the largest civilian mission ever launched under the Common Security and Defence Policy (CSDP) of the European Union.
-EULEX supports selected Kosovo rule of law institutions on their path towards increased effectiveness, sustainability, multi-ethnicity and accountability, free from political interference and in full compliance with international human rights standards and best European practices through monitoring activities and limited executive functions with the aim of handing over remaining tasks to other long-term EU instruments and phasing out residual executive functions.
-The Mission's mandate covered the period until 14 June 2020 based on Council Decision CFSP 2018/856 and has been extended to 14 June 2021 by Council Decision CFSP 2020/792.
-EULEX works within the framework of UN Security Council Resolution 1244.
+EULEX supports the Kosovan rule of law institutions on their path towards increased effectiveness, sustainability, multi-ethnicity and accountability, free from political interference and in full compliance with international human rights standards and best European practices.

+EULEX's current mandate covers the period to 14 June 2027 and is based on Council Decision 2025/1161.
+Within its mandate, the Mission undertakes monitoring, mentoring, and advising activities and has limited executive functions.

+The Mission works within the framework of UN Security Council Resolution 1244.